vbugana/Team-Profile-Generator/README.md

     * The `render` function will generate and return a block of HTML including templated <divs> for each employee!
   * Create an HTML file using the HTML returned from the `render` function.
     * Write it to a file named `team.html` in the `output` folder.
-    * You can use the provided variable `outputPath` to target this location.

----

 ## Mock-Up